bsdimp/freebsd-git-docs/mini-primer.md

-The GitHub repo is at https://github.com/freebsd/freebsd.git The new cgit beta repo is at https://cgit-beta.freebsd.org/src.git and the production URLs will be https://git.freebsd.org/src.git and ssh://anonssh@git.freebsd.org/src.git after the cut over.
+The GitHub repo is at https://github.com/freebsd/freebsd.git The new cgit beta repo is at https://cgit-beta.freebsd.org/src.git and the production URLs will be https://git.freebsd.org/src.git and ssh://anongit@git.FreeBSD.org/src.git (or anongit@git.FreeBSD.org:src.git) after the cut over.
 These will be $URL in the commands below.
 Please note that the cgit repo is still beta at this time, and hashes may change as its refined.
 Once we move into production, no further hash changes will happen.